 The next step for facilitators

 Groups of between four and six experienced action learning facilitators meet for an initial short virtual session to contract together and discuss the differences in approach to facilitating a virtual, rather than a face to face, action learning set.
 A further four half day (3.5 hour) VAL meetings allow everyone to gain first-hand experience of presenting and facilitating and to receive feedback on their presence in the virtual world.
 Two of the meetings include a process review and analysis of the virtual action learning process.
-Ruth Cook steers the group through the potential pitfalls and offers her considerable experience and skills.
+Sonja Antell steers the group through the potential pitfalls and offers her considerable experience and skills.